-- I. Answer any Eight questions briefly; each question carries 2 marks - 1.
-Comment on the floral features of Euphorbiaceae. - 2.
+- 1. Comment on the floral features of Euphorbiaceae. - 2.
 Differentiate Between Flora, Manuals, and Monographs. - 3.
 Compare the tendrils of Cucurbitaceae and Vitaceae. - 4.
 Explain the ecological significance of Lauraceae. - 5.
 Write a short note on the role of BSI in Indian taxonomic studies. - 6.
 What are the advanced floral features of the family Asteraceae. - 7.
 Comment on the androecium of Malvaceae and Tiliaceae - 8.
 Write a note on the floral features of Polygalaceae. - 9.
-Write the binomials and families of the following plants. - (i) Vasaka (ii) Horse gram (iii) Rambutan (iv) Oats - 10.
+Write the binomials and families of the following plants. - (i)Vasaka (ii) Horse gram (iii) Rambutan (iv) Oats - 10.
 Compare the gynoecium of Scrophulariaceae and Acanthaceae - 11.
-What are the applications of GIS in taxonomy? - 12.
-Give the family name and economic products of the following plants. - (i) Mentha arvensis (ii) Lagenaria vulgaris - (iii) Cymbopogon citratus (iv) Foeniculum vulgare
+What are the applications of GIS in taxonomy?

+12. Give the family name and economic products of the following plants.

+- (i) Mentha arvensis (ii) Lagenaria vulgaris - (iii) Cymbopogon citratus (iv) Foeniculum vulgare

-- II.
-Answer any Seven questions; each question carries 5 marks - 13.
-What are the steps involved in herbarium preparation?
-Mention the significance of Herbarium. - 14.
-Write a comparative account of the families Verbenaceae and Lamiaceae with the help of diagrams.
+13. What are the steps involved in herbarium preparation?
+Mention the significance of Herbarium.

+14. Write a comparative account of the families Verbenaceae and Lamiaceae with the help of diagrams.
-15. Discuss the sources and methods of ethnobotanical studies.

-- 16. Explain the economic importance of Aristolochiaceae and Zingiberaceae. - 17.
+- 15. Discuss the sources and methods of ethnobotanical studies. - 16.
+Explain the economic importance of Aristolochiaceae and Zingiberaceae. - 17.
 Critically evaluate the Bessey's system of classification based on its conceptual basis. - 18.
 Explain the merits and demerits of APG system of classification. - 19.
 Discuss the advanced features of Orchidaceae. - 20.
 Differentiate between indented and bracketed keys. - 21.
-Explain the economic importance Cruciferae. - 22.
-Compare the floral features of Apocynaceae and Asclepiadaceae with suitable diagrams.
+Explain the economic importance Cruciferae.

+22.Compare the floral features of Apocynaceae and Asclepiadaceae with suitable diagrams.

-- III.
-Answer any Two questions; each question carries 12 marks - 23.
-Discuss the primitive features of the families Rununculaceae, Magnoliaceae and Annonaceae. - 24.
-Compare the floral features of the families Lythraceae, Melastomaceae and Myrtaceae.
-Explain with suitable diagrams. - 25.
-Differentiate the families Boraginaceae, Convolvulaceae and Solanaceae based on vegetative and floral features.
+23. Discuss the primitive features of the families Rununculaceae, Magnoliaceae and Annonaceae.
+OR

+24. Compare the floral features of the families Lythraceae, Melastomaceae and Myrtaceae.
+Explain with suitable diagrams.

+25. Differentiate the families Boraginaceae, Convolvulaceae and Solanaceae based on vegetative and floral features.